 Jun 16, 2012

-Why You Need to Unplug Now and Take a Technology-Free Vacation
+Why You Need to Disconnect Now and Take an Unplugged Vacation

 For most of us, our day begins by sorting through a ridiculous amount of emails (the average person receives 100 messages per day!).
 Then, there is the phone ringing and buzzing everywhere we go because it’s now attached to us and “on” 24/7.
 In between the non-stop emails, texts and calls we’re also compelled to check Facebook and Twitter (like every hour) just to pretend we have a social life.
 Then, the evening arrives and it’s time to unwind.
 But what do we do?
 We pick up our Kindle or Nook and stare at yet another screen.
 That’s if we’ve actually managed to pull ourselves away from the laptop or iPad for an hour or two, right?